 Open daily 9:00 am to 5:00 pm

 Admission to the Georgia Sea Turtle Center is a bargain in itself.
 Prices are as of this writing:

-The Center also makes money through it's gift shop, with memberships, donations, and turtle adoptions.
-All proceeds from go to Center operational costs and turtle rehabilitation efforts.
+The Center also makes money through it's gift shop, and with memberships, donations, and turtle adoptions.
+All proceeds go to Center operational costs and turtle rehabilitation efforts.
 All prices are as of this writing and subject to change, so check in advance.

 Members may be awarded other benefits, depending on membership level.
 You can check them out here.

 You can donate to the sea turtle cause!
 Any amount is appreciated and will go towards funding and developing the Center's programs.

 Or, you can donate to fund equipment needed for rehabilitation, medical procedures, or research